Kodak PixPro AZ425 Review 2026: 42x Zoom Bridge Camera

 Detail, color, and noise performance

-The Kodak PixPro AZ425 uses a 1/2.3-inch CCD sensor with a resolution of 20 megapixels.
-In bright daylight, the camera delivers pleasing images with good color and decent detail, especially at lower ISO settings.
-Greens and blues are vibrant, making outdoor scenes look lively.
-Faces retain natural skin tones, and the JPEG processing is tuned for sharing and prints rather than heavy editing.
+The Kodak PixPro AZ425 uses a 1/2.3-inch BSI CMOS sensor with 20 megapixels.
+In bright daylight, it produces pleasing images with good color and decent detail.
+Greens and blues look lively outdoors.
+Faces keep natural skin tones, and the JPEG processing is tuned for sharing and prints rather than heavy editing.

-At wide-angle, images are sharp in the center with some softness at the edges, which is typical for bridge cameras in this range.
-As you zoom in, you may notice a slight drop in sharpness, but in good light, the results remain very usable for prints and sharing online.
+At wide angle, images are sharp in the center.
+The edges are softer, which is normal for bridge cameras in this range.
+As you zoom in, sharpness drops a little.
+In good light, though, the results remain usable for prints and online sharing.

-However, when light levels drop, the limitations of the small sensor and CCD technology become more obvious.
-In overcast conditions or indoors, you’ll see more visible noise and less dynamic range.
-The camera’s ISO performance is modest, and anything above ISO 800 begins to show grain and a loss of fine detail.
-Low-light shots are best kept to static subjects or scenes where you can use flash.
+When light levels drop, the small sensor shows its limits.
+In overcast conditions or indoors, you will see more noise and less dynamic range.
+ISO performance is modest.
+Anything above ISO 800 starts to lose fine detail.
+Low-light shots work best with static subjects or scenes where you can use flash.

-Overall, the Kodak PixPro AZ425’s image quality is best described as solid for its class, with vibrant colors and good detail in favorable light.
-It won’t match the low-light ability of larger-sensor cameras, but for budget bridge camera buyers, it delivers where it counts most: outdoor, travel, and everyday photos.
+Overall, the Kodak PixPro AZ425 image quality is solid for its class.
+Color is vibrant, and detail is good in favorable light.
+It will not match a larger-sensor camera in low light.
+For budget bridge camera buyers, though, it delivers where it matters most: outdoor, travel, and everyday photos.

 Autofocus, burst shooting, and overall performance

-When considering the Kodak PixPro AZ425 autofocus, it is important to remember who this camera is designed for.
-Bridge cameras in this price range are not built for sports or fast action, but rather for general family use, travel, and casual wildlife.
-In daily use, the AZ425 offers a simple contrast-detection autofocus system.
-Center-point focus is the most reliable, especially when working with the long end of the zoom.
-The camera’s auto mode does a fair job of locking focus on well-lit subjects, and face detection works well for group photos and portraits.
+The Kodak PixPro AZ425 autofocus needs realistic expectations.
+Bridge cameras in this price range are not built for sports or fast action.
+They are built for family use, travel, and casual wildlife.
+In daily use, the AZ425 uses a simple contrast-detection autofocus system.
+Center-point focus is the most reliable choice, especially at the long end of the zoom.
+Auto mode locks well enough on bright subjects, and face detection works for group photos and portraits.

 However, the autofocus can struggle in low light or with subjects that move quickly.
 There is a noticeable pause while the camera hunts for focus, especially if you zoom in to 300mm or beyond.
 This is typical for bridge cameras at this price, but it means you need some patience for candid shots.
-For best results, I recommend half-pressing the shutter to allow the camera extra time to lock focus before fully pressing to take the shot.
+For best results, half-press the shutter first.
+Give the camera a moment to lock focus, then press fully to take the shot.

 Looking at Kodak AZ425 performance overall, the camera is responsive enough for relaxed shooting.
-The startup time is about two seconds, which is acceptable for most situations.
+Startup takes about two seconds, which is acceptable for most situations.
 Menu navigation is direct, with clear icons and a simple button layout.
-The camera’s built-in scene modes – like landscape, portrait, and panning shot – make it approachable for beginners who want to improve their results without diving into manual controls.
+Built-in scene modes also help.
+Landscape, portrait, and panning modes give beginners useful shortcuts without requiring manual control.

-Burst shooting is a popular feature for capturing action, even if only for kids playing or a dog running in the yard.
+Burst shooting helps with action, even if the subject is only a child playing or a dog running in the yard.
 The Kodak AZ425 burst mode is modest.
-The camera can shoot up to 3 frames per second, but only for a short burst of five shots.
-After that, the camera needs time to write images to the memory card, so you will notice a pause before shooting again.
-While this is not suited for serious sports photography, it is enough to help you catch a smile or a bird taking off from a feeder if you time your shots well.
-For those coming from smartphones, this feels a bit slower, but the ability to zoom in close on distant subjects still gives it a unique advantage.
+It can shoot up to 3 frames per second, but only for a short burst of five shots.
+After that, the camera needs time to write to the memory card.
+You will notice a pause before shooting again.

-Despite these limitations, the overall experience is positive if you manage your expectations.
-The AZ425’s performance is dependable for travel, zoo visits, and most situations where speed is less critical than framing flexibility.
-In good light, and with some patience, you can capture rewarding images that would be difficult or impossible with a phone.
+Despite these limits, the overall experience is positive if you manage expectations.
+The AZ425 is dependable for travel, zoo visits, and slower subjects.
+It works best when framing flexibility matters more than speed.
+In good light, and with patience, you can capture images that would be difficult with a phone.

 Video features, stabilization, and battery life